 Through meetings with law enforcement, residents are taught what to look for, what to report and what they can do in their neighborhood and homes to protect themselves from crime.
 Involved members become extra "eyes and ears" of law enforcement.
 Criminals not only have to worry about police, they have to worry about citizens being good witnesses.

 Neighbors meet at scheduled times to get to know one another and to exchange basic information about each other.
 Knowing basic information and contact information helps when you see something unusual or suspicious.
 Invite your community officer to your meetings to bring you up to date information on what is happening on your streets, and to educate you on different topics to help you protect yourself and your property.

 What To Do

-If you see suspicious or criminal activity taking place, call the Sheriff's Office, 911, or 704-920-3000.
-Be a good witness, write down what you remember about the people or vehicles, descriptions or even license plate numbers to relay to law enforcement.
+If you see suspicious or criminal activity taking place, call the Sheriff's office, 911, or 704-920-3000.
+Be a good witness.
+Write down descriptions of the people or vehicles and even license plate numbers to relay to law enforcement.